Guidelines for Contributors

 - Use italics for terms and linguistic examples (i.e. words in the source document’s language).

-- Bold style (Runlitt A) is reserved for runic transliterations.
+- Bold style (or Runlitt B) is reserved for runic transliterations.

 - Translations into a modern language must be put between single quotation marks.